 Opened in 2013 for the 38th anniversary of Da Nang’s liberation from the war, the bridge is a symbol of prosperity and power.
 Visit after sunset to see the bridge light up in a dazzling display of changing colours.
 On weekends, the dragon even spits actual fire!

 Show times: 9PM on weekends

 How to get there: Head to the waterfront along the Han River, where you’ll find eateries offering great views of the Dragon Bridge

 Day 3: Immerse Yourself in Hue’s Historical Landmarks

-Getting From Da Nang to Hue: We took a 12-hr private charter for the ~2h drive from Da Nang to Hue, followed by a day of sightseeing.
+Getting From Da Nang to Hue: We took a 12-hour private charter for the ~2-hour drive from Da Nang to Hue, followed by a day of sightseeing.

 Hue is filled with royal monuments and gorgeous architecture from its history as Vietnam’s former capital from the 17th to the 19th century, during the Nguyen Dynasty.
 This grand city is also your gateway to the marvellous caves at Phong Nha-Kẻ Bàng National Park, a UNESCO World Heritage Site.